backstage/backstage/docs/permissions/plugin-authors/02-adding-a-basic-permission-check.md

 +   name: 'todo.list.create',
 +   attributes: { action: 'create' },
   });

+- export const todoListPermissions = [tempExamplePermission];
++ export const todoListPermissions = [todoListCreatePermission];
 ```

 For this tutorial, we've automatically exported all permissions from this file (see `plugins/todo-list-common/src/index.ts`).

-> Note: All permissions authorized by your plugin should be exported from a ["common-library" package](https://backstage.io/docs/local-dev/cli-build-system#package-roles).
+> Note: We use a separate `todo-list-common` package since all permissions authorized by your plugin should be exported from a ["common-library" package](https://backstage.io/docs/local-dev/cli-build-system#package-roles).
 This allows Backstage integrators to reference them in frontend components and permission policies.

 ## Authorizing using the new permission